-Mark C. Rogers, MD has served as a Director of the Corporation since November 25, 1997 and was a Director of Old Discovery from June 1996 until such time.
-Dr. Rogers has been the President of Paramount Capital, Incorporated since June, 1998.
-From May 1996 until June, 1998, Dr. Rogers was Senior Vice President, Corporate Development and Chief Technology Officer at Perkin-Elmer Corporation.
+Mark C. Rogers, M.D. has served as a Director of Discovery since the effective time of the 1997 Merger and was a Director of Old Discovery from June 1996 until such time.
+Dr. Rogers is currently the President of Paramount Capital Asset Management, Inc. ("PCAM"), Paramount Capital Investments, LLC ("PCI") and Paramount Capital, Inc. PCAM serves as the general partner of the Aries Domestic Fund, L.P. and the Aries Domestic Fund II, L.P. and the investment manager to the Aries Master Fund.
+Dr. Rogers also serves as the chairman of the Board of Directors of Genta Corporation (Nasdaq: GNTA) and as a director of Cypress Bioscience, Inc. (Nasdaq: CYPB).
+Dr. Rogers also serves on the Board of Directors of several other privately-held companies.
+Dr. Rogers also serves as the Chairman of Genini Management Partners, LLC, which serves as the investment manager of Gemini Master Fund and the general partner of each of Gemini Domestic Fund, L.P. and Gemini Domestic Fund II, L.P.
+Dr. Rogers was formerly Senior Vice Corporate Development and Chief Technology Officer of the Perkin-Elmer Corporation.
 Prior to that time, Dr. Rogers was the Vice Chancellor for Health Affairs, Executive Director and Chief Executive Officer of Duke University Hospital and Health Network from 1992 to 1996.
-Prior to his employment at Duke, Dr. Rogers was on the faculty of Johns Hopkins University for 15 years where he served as Distinguished Faculty Professor and Chairman of the Department of Anesthesiology and Critical Care Medicine, Associate Dean for Clinical Practice, Director of the Pediatric Intensive Care Unit and Professor of Pediatrics.
+Prior to his employment at Duke, Dr. Rogers was on the faculty of Johns Hopkins University for 16 years where he served as Distinguished Faculty Professor and Chairman of the Department of Anesthesiology and Critical Care Medicine, Associate Dean for Clinical Practice, Director of the Pediatric Intensive Care Unit and Professor of Pediatrics.
+In 1996, Dr. Rogers was elected to the National Institute of Medicine of the National Academy of Sciences and was subsequently chosen to chair the Fulbright Scholar selection committee.
+Dr. Rogers also serves on the board of a number of public companies in the field of health care as well as being involved in a number of charitable activities.
 Dr. Rogers received his M.D. from Upstate Medical Center and his M.B.A. from The Wharton School of Business.
 He received his B.A. from Columbia University and held a Fulbright Scholarship.